yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

     <!--1.
 To migrate nodes to a different region, select the region.
 When migrating a node, you can also deploy it in a different VPN.-->

-1. Enter the number of nodes, vCPUs per node, and disk size in GB per node for the cluster.
+1. Enter the number of nodes, vCPUs per node, disk size in GB per node, and disk input output (I/O) operations per second (IOPS) per node (AWS only) for the cluster.

     The same number of nodes and node sizes apply across all regions.